mjtbasif/ClubExcel/README.md

 # ClubExcel
-A GUI application specially for the clubs of East west University.
+A GUI application specially for the clubs of East West University.
 It works like Google Forms.
 User will give their informations and it will be stored in a spreadsheet.